NASA-IMPACT/sde-curation-engine/docs/architecture.md

 # Architecture and workflow

 How the engine is put together, what happens at each stage of the curation pipeline, where jobs live, and what it loads into memory.
-Describes the code at `3b1810e` on `featuure/optimize-app` plus the ingest-memory changes in the working tree (2026-09-22): schema V9, the streamed ingest with byte-capped chunks, connection recycling after the ingest, and the streamed export.
+Describes the code at `3cb06e4` ("stream byte wise", 2026-09-22): schema V9, the streamed ingest with byte-capped chunks, connection recycling after the ingest, and the streamed export — the ingest numbers confirmed on dev the same day.

 Companion docs: `infra/README.md` (the deployed stack), `docs/deploy-dev.md` (deploys), `docs/workflow.md` (the curator’s view).